ebuzek/vue-object-view-demo/README.md

 ## About

-This demo app showcases the vue-object-view VueJS component.
-Its purpose is to display arbitrary JavaScript values including ones with circular references.
+This demo app showcases the [https://github.com/ebuzek/vue-object-view](vue-object-view) VueJS component.
+Its purpose is to display arbitrary JavaScript values, including ones with circular references.

 ## Build Setup